mccanne/sharkfest/README.md

 ## ZSON Efficiency

-Ok, this separate of policy and mechanism argument sounds great, but how can you make this ZSON text format efficinet?
+Ok, this separate of policy and mechanism argument sounds great, but how can you make this ZSON text format efficient?

-Like JSON, ZSON must be horribly inefficient.
+Like JSON, text-based ZSON is horribly inefficient.

 And columnar data warehouses are really fast!
 * the wide-schema model has evolved over decades